jwaliszko/ExpressiveAnnotations/README.md

 ###RequiredIf vs AssertThat attribute?

-* RequiredIf - if value is not yet provided, check whether it is required (annotated field is required when given condition is satisfied)
+* RequiredIf - if value is not yet provided, check whether it is required (annotated field is required when given condition is satisfied),
-* AssertThat - if value is already provided, check whether the condition is met (non-null annotated field is considered as valid when given condition is satisfied)
+* AssertThat - if value is already provided, check whether the condition is met (non-null annotated field is considered as valid when given condition is satisfied).

 ###What are brief examples of usage?